"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 "You must have something better to do.
 Go back to Lawrence."

 "The hell with that.
-I'm not leaving."
+I'm not leaving until you tell me -- "

-"You still have your gift for saying alienating things."
+She interrupted, "You still have your gift for saying alienating things."

-"You're the one to talk.
+"You should talk.
 You call out of the blue, ask for a copy of the album and hang up on me, and now you're trying to blow me off.
 Anybody else, I wouldn't put up with it.
 Come on.
 Tell me about it."

 She sat next to him.
 The space was barely wide enough for two.
 "I didn't mean to be so rude," she said.